djtaylor333/coding_interview/README.md

   key parts of your code.
 - You'll notice that all our events start and end on 15 minute blocks.
 However, this is not a strict requirement.
 Events may start or end on any minute (for example, you may have an event from 13:26 - 13:54).

+## My Instructions

+- I have created 3 files.
+1. meeting.rb - this file is the file that triggers the script run.
+This file can be run by enterring `ruby ./meeting.rb <names of users>`
+For example `ruby ./meeting.rb Bob Maggie` would give you a list of days/times when Bob and Maggie are available
+2. availability.rb - this files is the main file that the script runs.
+This does 3 steps; firstly takes the list of inputted users, and looks them up in the users.json file for matching users.
+Given they match an existing user (it warns if a user inputted is not in the file) it generates a hash of the user to a user id.
+Secondly, it looks at the events.json file and further generates a hash, by the hour and minute of day of availability, by looking at the schedule and "blocking" out those times.
+Finally, it outputs the remaining times in the hash that are deemed available on the users inputted and matches the matching times.
+3. availability_spec.rb - this file is the set of tests I wrote for the Availability class, from a TDD perspective.